awab-hassan/CLAUDE/CLAUDE101/README.md

 -> Skills are procedural machines.
 They encode how Claude should execute a task—the specific steps, order of operations, and methodology you want followed every time.
 Skills shine when you have repeatable workflows you want Claude to run consistently.

-- Describe the end user.
-Telling Claude who will use the artifact helps it make appropriate design choices.
-"This flowchart is for new employees" leads to different results than "This flowchart is for the engineering team."